How to Add a User to Kubernetes?

 2openssl req -new -key devopstrain.pem -out devopstrain.csr -subj "/CN=devopstrain"

-You can also specify user groups:
+You can also specify the user's groups:

 1openssl req -new -key devopstrain.pem -out devopstrain.csr -subj "/CN=devopstrain/O=devgroup"